General-Sax/RoboND-Kinematics-Project/writeup/writeup.md

 The 0.303 value is given in the problem description and intro, but seems to me a less natural choice than 0.453, which is the actual distance between the target point and the wrist center.

 ***

 ## Decoupling and Solution Strategy

 While the position and orientation of the wrist center may be decoupled problems, they have a subtle interdependence.

+I am a very spatial and visual thinker, and I often benefit profoundly from attempting to break down a problem into stages or steps with clear geometric analogs.
+I appreciate how powerful the matrix representations are for calculating these transformations efficiently, and I am happy to employ them as a computational shorthand, but when I'm learning a to solve a new problem I prefer to map it out with geometric or other graphical models first.
+I want to find useful symmetries, make diagrams to illustrate relationships, and generally let my visual imagination explore the shape of the solution.

 ## Inverse Kinematics Steps